The meanings of sayings starting with the letter J. Select one from the list below to find additional details!

 Caring about something and supporting it only after that thing becomes successful.

-(EX: After my city’s basketball team got good and started winning a lot, people began jumping on the band wagon and cheering for them.)
+(EX: After my city’s basketball team started winning a lot, people started jumping on the band wagon and cheering for them.)

 Jumped Out of My Skin